 It has been a lovely weekend, made of urbanization and landscape, buildings and nature, beaches and mountains.
 A weekend that I will remember for a long long while

 Where did I stay

 When I travel it’s always hard to take a decision on the accommodation.
 Location is important to me, mostly for my photography.

 I must be honest.
 With Honk Kong I spent quite a bit of time deciding where should I stay.
 I wanted to have a great location with a nice hostel at a good price.
 I know I am asking a lot here.

 I decided to book at Pandora After 80’s.
 There are two kinds of rooms.
 The ones as in the photo and the really tiny ones, if you are on a budget.
 This hostel is just perfect for the location, so close to the transportation system and next to an unlimited option of restaurants

 Travel & Photography Tips

-Visit some islands in the archipelago (departure form pier n°4 in Hong Kong island); Lamma island is definitely suggested however many others around.
-Enjoy the nature and the quiet places
+- Visit some islands in the archipelago (departure from pier n°4 in Hong Kong island); Lamma island is definitely suggested however many others around.
+Enjoy nature and the quiet places

-Hong Kong food specialties are renown in the all world, I could not stop myself from thinking to the next meal 😀
+- Hong Kong food specialties are renown in the whole world, I could not stop myself from thinking to the next meal 😀